Mythic-Projects/Titanium/README.md

 To patching, compiling and building Titanium you will use `titanium` script.

 To just build Titanium clone this repository and run `titanium build paperclip` in the root directory.
-Then you will find your server jar in `Titanium-Server/target`, it should be named `titanium-paperclip.jar`.
+Then you will find your server jar in `Titanium-Server/build/libs`, it should be named `titanium.jar`.

 ## Maven